Introducing CCAMLR

 UNDERSTANDING CCAMLR

 Like national parks on land, MPAs are designated areas of the ocean where some activities, such as fishing, are limited.
-They are scientifically proven to be the most effective way to limit the damaging impacts of human activities and support a vibrant, healthy ocean.
+They have been identified as an effective way to support healthy ecosystem function by reducing interference from human activities such as shipping and fisheries.

 Proposals for Southern Ocean MPAs are put forward by CCAMLR Member countries and developed with the Scientific Committee.
 Once there is consensus that the proposal is based on the best available science, it is taken to the Commission, where all Members must agree to establish the MPA.